You Can Respond to Phishing Threats in Seconds with Cofense and Cyware: Here’s How

 Figure 7.
 CSOL runs through remediation to block sender at the email gateway

 8. In addition, the malicious IOCs were sent to the SIEM to perform a historical lookup.
-If any of the malicious IOCs were previously seen in the organization’s environment, an alert was created and sent to the SOC team.
+If any of the malicious IOCs were previously seen in the organization’s environment, a SIEM alert was created and sent to the SOC team.

 Figure 8.
 CSOL runs through additional steps from data received from Cofense